-By practicing consent and appreciating the resulting honesty and transparency, we can greatly improve our interpersonal relationships: not only because we learn more about ourselves, our needs, our limits, and our abilities; but also because we learn to communicate them.
+Calia’s Guide to Consent aims to assist you in your exploration of human contact.
+It gives protocols to follow and easy escape routes on this journey towards discovery and knowledge of oneself and better communication.By practicing consent and appreciating the resulting honesty and transparency, we can greatly improve our interpersonal relationships: not only because we learn more about ourselves, our needs, our limits, and our abilities; but also because we learn to communicate them.

-• I must take care of myself
+I take care of myself

 - – What kind of cuddle?